Woman held without bond in marshal's shooting

 Cook, who was driving, was taken into custody on the scene.
 In the criminal complaint presented Wednesday, Cook is charged with transportation of stolen firearms, possession of stolen firearms, and aiding and abetting the attempt to kill an officer of the United States while the officer was engaged in the performance of official duties.

-Lawrence County Arkansas deputy sheriffs found the body of Sarotelli, 61, May 7 in Smithville, Arkansas, a town of less than 100 residents located about 100 miles northwest of Memphis, Tennessee.
-Investigators said Cook and Carsltrom fled Arkansas and headed to Mississippi, where they stayed with acquaintances until May 15.
+Lawrence County Arkansas deputy sheriffs found the body of Sartorelli, 61, May 7 in Smithville, Arkansas, a town of less than 100 residents located about 100 miles northwest of Memphis, Tennessee.
+Investigators said Cook and Carlstrom fled Arkansas and headed to Mississippi, where they stayed with acquaintances until May 15.

 While being interrogated, Cook told investigators that Carlstrom said on multiple occasions that he would not go back to prison and that he would have a shoot-out with the cops if he and Cook were ever stopped by law enforcement.